silverwakaba/archivddocs/docs/about/network-type.md

 # Network Type

-Due to the nature of ArchivD which offers two different types of storage network, which in the form of centralized and decentralized storage, we need to explain the differences between the two in integration as our product.
+Due to the nature of ArchivD which offers two different types of storage network, which in the form of centralized and decentralized storage network, we need to explain the differences between the two in integration as our product.

 ## Centralized Network

 As the name suggests, in this type of storage network all activities are centralized and focused on one location only.

 We chose to use a centralized storage network because it is easier to maintain, scalable and has affordable operational costs.
-We focus this storage network for free and paid users.
+We focus this storage network for free and premium users.

 But activities and needs such as storage, bandwidth and location will be fully served by only just one server location.
 Currently our centralized storage network is located somewhere in Europe.